Cold Comfort Farm (film)

 Cold Comfort Farm is a 1995 British comedy film directed by John Schlesinger and produced by the BBC and Thames Television, an adaptation of Stella Gibbons' 1932 book of the same name, the film stars Kate Beckinsale, Joanna Lumley, Ian McKellen and Rufus Sewell.
-Originally broadcast on 1 January 1995 on the BBC, it was Schlesinger's final film shot in his home country of Britain, and was picked up for theatrical release in North America through Gramercy Pictures, where it was a small success.
+Originally broadcast on 1 January 1995 on the BBC, it was Schlesinger's final film shot in his home country of Britain, and was picked up for theatrical release by Gramercy Pictures in North America, where it was a small success.

 Plot

 After the death of her parents, Flora Poste finds herself with nowhere to live.
 Her small annual income is inadequate for her needs, and her friend the divorcee Mary Smiling tells her she will have to get a job.
 Flora, however, aspires to be a writer, and rather than seeking employment she opts to send letters to her many relatives to see if any would be prepared to take her in.
 Through Mary, Flora meets Charles Fairford, who develops feelings for her.

 Receiving no positive replies from her city-based relations, Flora extends her search to her "dreadful" country relatives.
 She is intrigued by a letter from a cousin, Judith Starkadder, inviting her to Cold Comfort Farm in Sussex.
 Judith states that it is her duty to take Flora in to atone for some unspecified wrong the Starkadders once did to Flora's father.

-Arriving at the Starkadder's dilapidated farm, Flora meets its family of eccentric inhabitants, who initially only refer to her as "Child of David Poste".
+Arriving at the Starkadder's dilapidated farm, Flora meets its family of eccentric inhabitants, who initially only refer to her as "Robert Poste’s Child".
 The family is controlled from her bedroom by the reclusive matriarch Aunt Ada Doom – who claims to have seen "something nasty in the woodshed".
 Judith, Ada's daughter, is married to Amos, a local fire-and-brimstone preacher of the Quivering Brethren sect, who refuses to allow anything about the farm to be changed without Aunt Ada's consent (which is never granted).
 Their sons Reuben and Seth are forced to take on most of the work.
 Also living with the family is Elfine Starkadder, an unworldly young woman who spends much of her time communing with nature.